dmitriilezine/AzureSecureAdministration/DeployRDS.md

 - 1 VM will be configured as RDS Connection Broker & Licensing Server
 - 1 VM will be configured as RDS Gateway & Web Access
 - 1 VM will be configured as RDS Session Host
-- Additonal 4 VMs will need to manually added to RDS configuration post deployment
+- Additional 4 VMs will need to manually added to RDS configuration post deployment
 - VMs for CB and GW (4 VMs) are placed on the RDS subnet
 - VMs for Session Hosts (3 VMs) are placed on the RDSSessionHosts subnet
 - VMs for Session Hosts (3 VMs) configured with RSAT tools to manage ADDS - need to identify any other required tools to be installed